School of Humanities and Sciences

 Kevin Paul Madore

-2) How does retrieval contribute to functions beyond 'simple remembering', such as prospection and creativity?
+2) How do these preparatory processes impact functions of memory, such as prospection and creativity?

-August 2020: My postdoc work on attention, goals, memory, and media multitasking is now in press at Nature.
+Fall 2020: My postdoc work on attention, goals, memory, and media multitasking is now published at Nature.

 Current Research and Scholarly InterestsMy research interests are wide-ranging: